holoviz/lumen/doc/getting_started/core_concepts.md

 ## Overview

 Lumen is a framework for easily building powerful data-driven dashboards.
 The *ease* of Lumen comes from the primary interface being a simple **YAML** file, which reads like a cooking recipe.
+We call this the **specification**.
+Unlike a recipe Lumen makes it very easy to go back and forth between the specification and the final product.
+This makes it easy to interactively go back and forth and iteratively improve the specification.
 The *power* of Lumen comes from the ability to leverage different data intake, data processing, and data visualization libraries that are available in the Python data science ecosystem, but without having to code!

 ## YAML specification